jamie-allen/chariot_day_2012/scala/preso/presentation.md

 Chariot Day 2012

 !SLIDE transition=fade

-# How coding in Scala makes me feel
+# How Coding in Scala Makes Me Feel

 <img src="snufflin.jpg" class="illustration" note="final slash needed"/>

+!SLIDE transition=fade
+# How I Program

+* Pre-Scala: Make it work, make it work well, make it work fast
+* With Scala: Make it work AND work well, make it work fast

 !SLIDE transition=fade
 # Not a Getting Started Talk
 .notes That's boring as hell.
 And you can read it in any one of a number of blog posts.